Lindsey Graham: War in Afghanistan

-Graham suggested that the U.S. should stay in Afghanistan permanently, claiming that this would benefit both nations, as the U.S. would have a clear idea of what was happening in the region on a daily basis, and Afghan security forces would have an edge militarily to ensure that Afghanistan never fell back into the hands of the Taliban.
-He further claimed that Afghan leaders accept this long-term U.S. military presence since it benefits them, but Iran and some of its allies oppose it, a debatable claim.
+Graham suggested that the U.S. should stay in Afghanistan permanently, claiming that this would benefit both nations, as the U.S. would maintain a clear picture of what was happening in the region, and Afghan security forces would have a military advantage that would ensure Afghanistan never fell back into the hands of the Taliban.
+He further claimed that Afghan leaders accepted this long-term U.S. military presence since it benefited them, but that Iran and some of its allies opposed it, which was considered a debatable claim.

-Graham vehemently opposed Joe Biden's decision to withdraw all U.S. troops from Afghanistan, originally agreed to by the first Trump administration.
+Graham vehemently opposed President Joe Biden's decision to withdraw all U.S. troops from Afghanistan, originally agreed to by the first Trump administration.
 He predicted that the decision would put the U.S. in danger and could cause "another 9/11".
 Soon after the withdrawal started, the Taliban launched an offensive against the Afghan government, quickly advancing in front of the collapsing Afghan Armed Forces.
 On July 8, 2021, Graham called Biden's decision a "disaster in the making".